-Medicare Supplement (Medigap) plans, also offered by private companies, can work alongside Original Medicare to cover out-of-pocket costs such as copayments, coinsurance and deductibles.
-Medicare Supplement plans sold today usually don’t cover prescription drugs, and you can’t use them with Medicare Advantage plans.
+Medicare Supplement (Medigap) insurance plans, also offered by private companies, can work alongside Original Medicare to cover out-of-pocket costs such as copayments, coinsurance and deductibles.
+Medicare Supplement insurance plans sold today usually don’t cover prescription drugs, and you can’t use them with Medicare Advantage plans.
 A stand-alone Medicare Part D Prescription Drug Plan can work alongside your Original Medicare (Part A and Part B) benefits.

 In summary, there are two main ways to get Medicare.

-- You can stay with Original Medicare (Part A and Part B) and optionally add Part D (prescription drug coverage) and a Medicare Supplement plan.
+- You can stay with Original Medicare (Part A and Part B) and optionally add Part D (prescription drug coverage) and a Medicare Supplement insurance plan.

 - OR you can get a Medicare Advantage plan, which combines Part A, Part B and usually Part D. You may be able to add prescription drug coverage if it is not already included.

 Medicare Supplement insurance plans typically cover some or all of the following benefits: Medicare Part A coinsurance, Medicare Part B coinsurance, blood (first 3 pints), Part A hospice care coinsurance or copayment, skilled nursing facility care coinsurance, Part A deductible, Part B deductible, Part B excess charges, and limited foreign travel medical emergencies.
 Medicare Supplement insurance plans sold today do not cover prescription drugs.